Environment Setup

 Development vs Production

 Development uses placeholder values and localhost URLs.
 Production requires real service credentials and HTTPS domains.
-The .env.local
+The .env.local file is gitignored to prevent credential leaks.

 Initial Configuration